Are Drunk Driving Wrecks Different from Other Car Accidents in Virginia?

 In a refusal case, Virginia Code 8.01-44.5 allows us to establish a punitive damages claim when the following criteria are met:

 - When the incident causing the injury or death occurred the defendant was intoxicated, which may be established by evidence concerning the conduct or condition of the defendant;

 - At the time the defendant began drinking alcohol, during the time he was drinking alcohol, or when he was operating a motor vehicle, he knew or should have known that his ability to operate a motor vehicle was impaired; and

 - The defendant’s intoxication was a proximate cause of the injury to the plaintiff or death of the plaintiff’s decedent.

 The same code section allows the attorney to use a certified copy of the “Certificate of Refusal” from the criminal case to establish element number 2 above.
 Essentially, you can still establish a punitive damages claim even when the defendant has refused to take a chemical test and his or her blood alcohol level cannot be established.

 The insurance claim in an alcohol related crash proceeds the same way as other accidents.
-Our experienced Hillsville and Wytheville car accident attorneys will analyze the facts and determine the various sources of insurance coverage for your claim.
+Our experienced Hillsville car accident attorneys will analyze the facts and determine the various sources of insurance coverage for your claim.
 As in all accident cases, the injured party must establish that the intoxicated driver caused the accident to recover.